Esri/calcite-maps-styler-template/Locator/README.md

 Route Utility Item: URL to route utility item (with stored credentials).

+Distance Units: Choose this distance units (miles or kilometers).

 #Optional

 The template can be configured using the following optional settings if no destination layer is specified: